sethblack/black-seo-analyzer/README.md

 # Black SEO Analyzer

-A professional command-line tool for comprehensive SEO analysis, designed for websites that need to be found in both search results and AI answers.
+A powerful tool for comprehensive SEO analysis, designed for SEO professionals and developers who want to ensure their websites are optimized for both search engines and AI systems.

 When run without a license you're limited in the number of pages you can crawl, but no other functionality is restricted.
-To purchase a license and unlock unlimited analysis power, visit [Black SEO Analyzer product page](https://www.sethserver.com/seo/black-seo-analyzer.html).
+To purchase a license and unlock unlimited analysis power, visit [Black SEO Analyzer product page](https://www.blackseoanalyzer.com/).

 ![Black SEO Analyzer](https://www.sethserver.com/static/images/black-seo-analyzer.png)

 ## Overview

-Black SEO Analyzer is a powerful command-line tool that keeps your website visible in both traditional search results and AI-generated responses.
+Black SEO Analyzer is a powerful tool that keeps your website visible in both traditional search results and AI-generated responses.
 Good technical SEO isn't just about Google rankings—it's about making sure AI systems can find and understand your content when people ask about you.

 When your site's structure and metadata are optimized correctly, you'll appear in both search results and AI conversations.
 Black SEO Analyzer cuts through the noise and tells you exactly what's holding your site back - without corporate buzzwords, just actionable data so you don't get left behind when someone asks an AI about exactly what you sell.